olivertaylor/textplay_template/README.rst

 after many years of hands-on experience.
 Feel free to modify any way you see it.

-Many of the assumptions I made when building this tempate are based on my working environment;
+Many of the assumptions I made when building this template are based on my working environment;
 I write in fountain_, using textplay_, and manage the entire project using git_.